 Those MCS Certificated systems that were installed after 15th July 2009 are eligible for Feed-In Tariffs, but will only be paid for energy generated after April 1st, 2010 (the date the Feed-In Tariffs were officially launched).
 This includes systems that were either registered for the RO or not.

 The Feed-In Tariff scheme is due to close to new applicants from the 1st April 2019.
 For more information please click here.

 A. From the 1st April 2012 customers must provide an Energy Performance Certificate (EPC) with their Feed-in Tariff (FIT) application showing the energy efficiency of the building the installation is attached to or wired to provide electricity to is a level D or above.

 An EPC is valid for 10 years from the date of issue unless a new assessment is made and a new certificate issued.

-An EPC is not an MCS requirement therefore it is the customer’s responsibility to obtain the EPC before they apply for the FITs.
+An EPC is not an MCS requirement therefore it is the customer’s responsibility to obtain the EPC before applying for Government incentives.